Donovan Mitchell scores 39 points as Cavaliers push past Magic 106-94 in Game 7 to get Boston next

 But Orlando didn’t have enough — or Mitchell.

 Whenever the Cavs needed a big play, the All-Star guard made one.
 Whenever a teammate needed support, he was there.
-And in scoring 89 points in the final two games, Mitchell may have finally silenced critics who point to his inability to close in the playoffs.
+And in scoring 89 points in the final two games, Mitchell may have finally silenced critics who pointed to his inability to close.

-The Cavs trailed by 18 in the first half and seemed on the verge of an early summer.

-But with LeVert and Sam Merrill providing a spark, Cleveland was able to cut into Orlando’s lead.
-Cleveland missed its first nine 3-pointers and was in big trouble down 47-39.

 AP NBA: https://apnews.com/hub/NBA